-- Tuesday, October 22 at Cape Fear Community College - Thursday, October 31 at Sandhills Community College - Monday, November 4 at Southwestern Community College This one will be rescheduled for a later date...
+- Tuesday, October 22 at Cape Fear Community College - Thursday, October 31 at Sandhills Community College - Monday, November 4 at Southwestern Community College This one has been rescheduled for Tuesday, April 29 at Southwestern Community College

 There are also 2 upcoming regional PD sessions for CCR/Dev Ed (including many CCR topics, one of which will be the Dev Ed 'mirror courses') in November.
 These are listed below along with their dates & locations!
 Here are the CCR/Dev Ed PD sessions coming up: